guevarch/Credit_Risk_Analysis/README.md

 All the models have a very good low-risk precision score, which means that they can predict low-risk credit scores well.
 On the other hand, the best model for predicting high-risk scores is Easy Ensemble AdaBoost Classifier, but not by much (0.07 vs 0.01 for the others).

 The model with the best sensitivity score is the Easy Ensemble AdaBoost Classifier with a high risk score of 0.9 and and low risk score of 0.94.
 The least accurate model is the ClusterCentroids with a high risk score of 0.59 and a low risk score of 0.43.
+A highly sensitive test means that there are few false negative results.